-“The Shining Houses” is the second story in Alice Munro’s first short story collection, Dance of the Happy Shades.
-For an overview with links to reviews of the other stories in this collection, please click here.
+"The Shining Houses" is the second story in Alice Munro's first short story collection, Dance of the Happy Shades (click here for links to reviews of the other stories in Dance of the Happy Shades).

 “The Shining Houses” was one of Alice Munro’s very first stories, written before she had what may be considered a break through when she wrote “The Peace of Utrecht” (after which, many of her stories, including “Walker Brothers Cowboy” (my thoughts here), dug into more autobiographical and murky territory).
 In an interview with Metcalf, she said it was one of her “exercise stories . . . the work of a beginning writer.”
 It shows.
 The ideas and structure are a bit more plain and even simple.
 Still, it’s the work of an amazing writer and even has portions that shocked me.